-During the reporting period 1st April 2022 and 31st March 2023, there were 13 completed significant adverse event reviews (SAER), which had been commissioned in the previous reporting period (1st April 2021-31st March 2022) 10 of which the Organisational Duty of Candour applied.
-In addition, 14 SAERs were commissioned during this reporting period.
-One of these reviews is complete and the Organisational Duty of Candour applied.
+During the reporting period 1st April 2023 and 31st March 2024, there were 6 completed significant adverse event reviews (SAER), which had been commissioned in the previous reporting period (1st April 2022-31st March 2023) 6 of which the Organisational Duty of Candour applied.
+Within this reporting period 1st April 2023 and 31st March 2024, 29 SAERs were commissioned with 5 completed.
+Organisational Duty of Candour applied in all 5 cases.
 This gives a total of 11 incidents to which the Organisation Duty of Candour applied.
-Confirmation of Organisational Duty of Candour of the further 13 reviews commissioned and in progress cannot be determined until the reviews are completed.
+Confirmation of Organisational Duty of Candour of the further 24 reviews commissioned and in progress cannot be determined until the reviews are completed.
 If however any of these reviews are identified as an organisational Duty of Candour, because we have followed our SAER process, the appropriate communication and engagement has taken place.
 These reviews were undertaken when unintended or unexpected incidents, that resulted in harm or death as defined by the Act and they did not relate directly to the natural course of someone's illness or underlying condition(s).